kjeniljodhani13/python-lesson-6/team.md

-My name is liza bhadkoliya and I am living dallas texas.
+my name is kenil jodhani from India.